 This is controversial.
 It has long been believed that depression is caused by an imbalance in the brain’s chemistry of serotonin, noradrenalin, and/or GABA neurotransmitters.
 But recent research shows that depression doesn’t stem from simply having the incorrect cocktail of these chemicals in your brain.

-Yes, these neurotransmitters play a role in the big picture of depression, but they’re not the only ones.
-The chemical events involved in mood and how you experience life are too intricate.
+Yes, these neurotransmitters play a role in the big picture of depression, but brain chemistry is extremely complicated.
+The chemical events happening in a dysfunctional brain are not a soup missing a key spice.

 What Can You Do to Treat Depression?